A few weeks back we were flying high in a F-16 cockpit speeding along at a roaring 500 mph with rockets and guns, while shooting at other competitors.

 While we were exploring the grounds, the remains of a wedding and reception from the night before told a story of dancing, liquor, and obviously, a good time had by all.
 Bandy Canyon Ranch offers wedding packages and as we continued to investigate the area, it was apparent that this would be an awesome place for a wedding.

-Not just for weddings, any group could stay in the cottages and there were numerous places to house a large assemblage of people either inside or out.
 The expansive pool area had seating all around and there were various sections on the ranch where you can congregate for drinks, swimming, poker, or spend a relaxing evening around the outdoor fireplace.

 The grounds themselves were lined with palms, eucalyptus trees, and decorative lanterns.
 A small creek passed under various bridges with the bright orange hues of the Koi fish contrasting against the vibrant green of the plants and trees.